Palazzo la Marmora: events and hospitality in Biella

 Recent studies have been able to document that, over the generations, the Palazzo has developed through a series of acquisitions of buildings that were only later integrated with the Ferrero family complex.
 If some parts of the building can be recognized as dating back to the second half of the fourteenth century, the Palazzo changes through a network of interventions, additions and modifications dating from the 1600 to the second half of the 1700.

-Only with Celestino Ferrero (1754 - 1805) and the intervention he wanted by the Turin architect Filippo Castelli (1738 - 1808) is manifested a unifying and rationalizing will, whose most conspicuous signs are the large neoclassical façade on Corso del Piazzo, the access courtyard, the Oval entrance and the staircase, while the most precious one is a ballroom on the upper floor, decorated by the Galliari brothers' workshop.
+Only with Celestino Ferrero (1754 - 1805) and the intervention he wanted by the Turin architect Filippo Castelli (1738 - 1808) does a unifying and rationalizing desire manifest itself, the most striking signs of which are the large neoclassical facade on Corso del Piazzo, the access courtyard, the Oval Entrance and the Staircase, while the most precious one is a ballroom on the upper floor, decorated by the Galliari brothers' workshop.

 The distinctive element is then the Torre dei Masserano or Sebastiano Ferrero.
-High 32 meters octagonal, was built in the second half of the 1400 by Sebastiano Ferrero, one of the most influential Biellese nobles of his era, who held both the office of Treasurer of the Duchy of Savoy, and Chief of Finance of the Duchy of Milan.
+32 meters high with an octagonal plan, it was built in the second half of the 1400s on the initiative of Sebastiano Ferrero, one of the most influential Biellese nobles of his time, who held both the position of Treasurer of the Duchy of Savoy, and Chief of Finance of the Duchy of Milan.

 During the 1800 the Ferrero della Marmora realize some interventions to improve existing buildings or add new functions.

 The facade of the Palace has been completely restored between the 2015 and the 2016.

 Services: weddings, gala events, meetings and corporate events in Biella